gajabaar/2023-summer/1.gwitter/README.md

 that will install and run your application.

 ### Week 4 - Vulnerability Scanning w/ OpenVAS
-This week, we will ask you to pair with someone and do a security scan of their application using openvas.
+1. Pick an application that you will test from the gwitter submissions then reserve your picking at the self reporting google sheet (link is pinned to the discord channel).
+2. Scan the application you chose with openvas.
+Think about credentialed and non-credentialed scan and if it helps to rerun scans more findings you find.
+4. Pick a vulnerability class you will do a deep dive into then report this on the self-report google sheet.

-Then pick a vulnerability that openvas reports (or doesn't report but you know from reading their source code that it's a vulnerability) then do a deep dive on how you can exploit that vulnerability.
+Pick a vulnerability that openvas reports (or doesn't report but you know from reading their source code or via other means that it's a vulnerability) then do a deep dive on how you can exploit that vulnerability.

-We will release instructions over discord on how to pair with someone.
+You will also be required to do additional labs on this vulnerability.

 ## Resources
 [Week 1 - SQLite Essentials]